 Pro tip: Pay attention to the sentiment behind the numbers.
 A spike in engagement isn't always positive.
 Is that post going viral for the right reasons?

-Remember, monitoring isn't just defensive.
-It's a goldmine for customer insights and content ideas.
-Think of it as part of your integrated business planning process, where social media insights inform your overall business strategy.
+Monitoring also fuels customer insights and content ideas.
+Think of it as part of your integrated business planning process.

-Once you catch a potential issue—don't panic.
-Your social media policy (remember that?) should guide your response.
+Once you catch a potential issue, don't panic.
+Your social media policy should guide your response.

 Strategy #6: Plan for Crisis Management